 - Valid I-94 form stamped "Processed for I-55…", "Refugee", "Asylee", "Parolee", "Notice of action"

-Note that in case an applicant isn’t eligible for a SSN, an exemption letter from the Social Security Administration must be presented.
+Note that in case an applicant isn’t eligible for an SSN, an exemption letter from the Social Security Administration must be presented.
 But in its turn, the SSA issues such a letter only on the ground of some other documents, e.g. a letter from the university if you are a student with a corresponding visa.
 Thus, get in touch with your local SSA division to learn which documents they accept to issues the exemption letter for DMV.
 In fact, if you are legally present in the USA, it’s not difficult to collect all the necessary papers, though it may take more time.

-In fact, to save your time, money and effort you should be quite sure that you really need a U.S. driver’s license, since foreigners are allowed to drive with their home country DL in most American states.
-Depending on state rules, for a certain period you may use your home country DL for driving on public roads, though you can’t use them as an ID card.
+In fact, to save your time, money, and effort you should be quite sure that you really need a U.S. driver’s license since foreigners are allowed to drive with their home country DL in most American states.
+Depending on state rules, for a certain period, you may use your home country DL for driving on public roads, though you can’t use them as an ID card.
 In this case, there is no need to learn traffic rules, to take driver license test online for practicing and to pass any examinations – so it hardly makes any sense to apply for a U.S. driver license if a person is not planning to stay in the country for a long time.

 On the other hand, some foreigners can’t get a United States DL, even if they are legally present in the country.
-Most states don’t allow obtaining a state DL by tourists, business visitors and some other categories of immigrants.
+Most states don’t allow obtaining a state DL by tourists, business visitors, and some other categories of immigrants.
 For example, Delaware rules describe such categories, as well as the state requirement for non-citizens.

 What to Bring to Department of Motor Vehicle for Drivers License: Minors Need More Papers

-You don’t really think that for minors it will be enough just to read a manual, to get through a free DMV permit practice test online and then to pass DMV testing, don’t you?
-In many states a Graduated Driver’s License program is adopted being focused on better driving education and training for minors.
+You don’t really think that for minors it will be enough just to read a manual, to get through a free DMV permit practice test online, and then to pass DMV testing, don’t you?
+In many states, a Graduated Driver’s License program is adopted being focused on better driving education and training for minors.
 Thus, these states require additional papers verifying that minors are enrolled in or completed the program not to mention parental consent for those applicants, who are under 18.
 Note that only parents and legal guardians are eligible to sign papers required by DMV.
 Though the requirements vary depending on a state, the most common of them are: